RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 You must have the following software installed:

 - Rocket® Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
-- A TN3270 terminal emulator to run the IBM CICS application.
+- A TN3270 terminal emulator to run the CICS application.
 >**Note:** This tutorial uses the Host Access for the Cloud (HACloud) service, which is installed with Enterprise Developer, but you can use an alternative terminal emulator.

 Before running this demo remotely, verify that you have an RDO and MFDS agent already configured and running on the remote UNIX/Linux system.
 For more details, see the Rocket product documentation.